dendronhq/dendron-site/vault/dendron.rfc.9-note-lifecycle-hooks.md

 We also have an escape hatch for non-javascript executables using [execa](#execacommandcommand-options) to execute an existing binary.
 Note that you'll have to pass in the note object yourself to the given binary.

-You can see the example of a note object [[here|pro.dendron-engine.ref.note-response]]
+You can see the example of a note object [[here|pkg.dendron-engine.ref.note-response]]

 ## Example